Chapter Twenty Nine I

 Susan, “It’s a formula.
 They probably have the template in a word processor.
 Young guy, young woman can be changed to old guy, young woman, you know, like Sean Connery and some girl 30 years younger.
 Mysteriously, it’s never the other way round.
 The car chase can be changed to motorcycle chase, to horse, train or airplane chase, or if the budget’s big enough, all that stuff chase.
 Bad guy is either, Asian, Hispanic or lately, Slavic or Middle Eastern.
 Good guys are American, unless it’s a political movie, then there are sleazy American political types.
 Lately there are Asian good guys, the British wind up half and half.
 You can tell the bad ones from the cigarettes and black leather coats, unless the good guy is an introspective troubled bad boy, sometimes he smokes too.
 Press a button, script pops out.”

 “Exactly, Sis.
 Where’s the creativity?
 How come there’s no gay action heroes?
-It would be so cool to see a Karate hairdresser named Mr. Princess who is a hard case private eye on his days off.”
+It would be so cool to see a black belt hairdresser named Mr. Princess who is a hard case private eye on his days off.”